Hidden column mechanism of the data transmission service

 ALTER TABLE "{schema}"."{table}" DROP ("OMS_OBJECT_NUMBER", "OMS_RELATIVE_FNO", "OMS_BLOCK_NUMBER", "OMS_ROW_NUMBER");

-Data migration between MySQL tenants of OceanBase Database
+Data migration or synchronization between MySQL tenants of OceanBase Database

-When you migrate data between MySQL tenants of OceanBase Database, the data transmission service will add columns and create unique indexes for tables without unique keys.
+When you migrate or synchronize data between MySQL tenants of OceanBase Database, the data transmission service will automatically add hidden columns and unique indexes to tables without a primary key or non-null unique key if you have selected Yes for Add hidden columns for tables without non-null unique keys in the Advanced Options section on the Migration Options or Synchronization Options page.

 You can run the following command to check whether a table has unique keys.
 Replace {schema} and {table} with the actual database and table names respectively.
 If no result is returned, the table does not have unique keys.